 Today, I’m a pretty self-assured person.
 I have a general idea of the direction I’m headed in life, sprinkled with a healthy dose of take-things-as-they-come.

 But if you had met me a year ago, a few weeks out of college, you would have found someone with indefinite living arrangements, let alone life plans.
-I was among the many recent college grads unsure of what my next step was, and it wasn’t until the past couple of months that I really feel like I have a strong game plan.
+I was among the many recent college grads unsure of what my next step was, and it wasn’t until the past couple of months that I really began to feel like I have a strong game plan.

 I’ve gained a few nuggets of wisdom over the past 12 months, and I’ll share them with you in this One Year Out series.
 First up on the agenda: living arrangements.